joey101937/JEngine/README.md

 Games store GameObject2s.
 Create a GameObject2 instance and add it to your world using *addObject(GameObject2 o)* method in Game class.
 User input is done on a Game to Game basis, where each scene/game has its own InputHandler.
 In JEngine, create a class to handle input and have it extend Framework.InputHandler, This will give you access to all Keylistener, MouseListener, and MouseMotionListener methods as well as the **locationOfMouse(MouseEvent e)** method which provides the coordinate point of the mouse during the given mouse event *in terms of the game world*.

+A gameworld is as large as it's background image, and this may be smaller than the size of your monitor.
+A game's **Camera** controls the viewport.
+Camera can be moved to a particular Coordinate or set to follow a GameObject2

 # Visual Assets
 ## Loading Assets